jasminemathieu/IBM_Verify/README.md

 ## Introduction

-This project covers the configuration process of SSO for a custom application using IBM Security Verify.
-IBM Security Verify includes Security Assertion Markup Language (SAML) and OpenID Connect (OIDC) federated cloud-based SSO with connectors.
-In this tutorial, you will learn how to make the required connection for your custom application using the OIDC SSO protocol.
+This project focuses on setting up single sign-on (SSO) for a custom application using IBM Security Verify.
+IBM Security Verify offers federated cloud-based SSO with connectors, supporting both Security Assertion Markup Language (SAML) and OpenID Connect (OIDC).
+In this tutorial, you’ll learn how to establish the necessary connection for your custom application using the OIDC SSO protocol.

-OpenID Connect v1.0 and OAuth 2.0 standard are popular because they have simple client-side implementations, making it easy to get connected.
-The standards support different grant types for different use cases.
-For web applications, the Authorization code grant type is the most commonly used and most widely supported.
-We will use the Authorization code grant type for this tutorial.
+OpenID Connect v1.0 and OAuth 2.0 are widely adopted standards due to their straightforward client-side implementations.
+For web applications, the Authorization code grant type is commonly used and well-supported.
+In this tutorial, we’ll utilize the Authorization code grant type.
+Here are the key components used in this project:

-### Components used to complete this project:

-### Components used:

     IBM Security Verify: provides identity-as-a-service for every user including SSO and MFA.
     OpenID Connect: modern standard for web SSO adding an identity layer to the OAuth 2.0 standard.
     Security Assertion Markup Language (SAML): provides authentication for a user once and communicate that authentication to multiple applications.

 ## Add a custom application 1

 We begin this project with opening IBM Security Verify, clicking on the Applications tab, then Add application.